-Somebody asked me recently if I only write bout the good side of our travel life?
+Somebody recently asked me if I only write about the good side of our travel life?
 Where you see all the beautiful places we visit, and when you discover parts of the world you never knew existed through our website, living vicariously through our photos and articles.

 Challenges and Troubles

-As I am sure any person would realise, travel is not always smooth sailing, and things can go wrong, and do go wrong for travellers all over the world.
+As I am sure any person would realize, travel is not always smooth sailing, and things can go wrong, and do go wrong for travelers all over the world.
 And that includes us.
 We get our challenges too.

 But just because I’ve had these challenges, it doesn’t mean that if you came here that you would too.
 Each life is individual, but this is some of what we personally experienced, and I’ve added some tips on how we resolve some of those challenges too.

 For us for this past week or two, things have been getting increasingly stressful and difficult for us here in Tanzania, and we have learned quite a few lessons through these experiences I want to share with you.